 Gives a general analysis of the structure of retailing emphasizing the retailing environment and operating efficiencies; includes patronage behavior, merchandise control, pricing, promotion, location, and vendor relations; and gives special attention to emerging trends in retailing.
 Prerequisite: BADM 320.

 Focuses on the techniques and methods of marketing research; emphasizes primarily survey research and experimental design; and offers students the opportunity to apply techniques to real-world situations.
-Prerequisite: BADM 320 and ECON 202.
+Additional fees may apply.
+See Class Schedule.
+Prerequisite: BADM 320.

 Introduces the student to the topic of marketing communications and promotion management.
 Topics covered include: advertising, sales promotion, point-of-purchase communications, interactive marketing, and event sponsorships.
 Prerequisite: BADM 320.

 Examines the analysis, planning, and forms of organization that are associated with the buying functions in business.
 Major focus on the principal issues involved in the procurement of raw materials, components, equipment, operating supplies, and services.
 Also treats the unique aspects of institutional and government purchasing.
 Case problems constitute a major vehicle of instruction.
 Prerequisite: Credit or concurrent enrollment in BADM 320.

 Studies the factors affecting customer behavior in household and organizational markets and their relevance for marketing management planning and analysis; provides an overview of explanations of consumption differences anchored in socioeconomic, demographic, cultural, and psychological processes; and surveys buyer decision-making processes and their implications for marketing strategy.
 Prerequisite: BADM 320.